catalyzeio/paas-guides/php-mysql/README.md

 ### Deployment
 So now that we have everything in order, lets deploy your application to Catalyze.

 Run the command below from within your working copy.
-This will push y our code up to Catalyze and start the buidl process.
+This will push  our code up to Catalyze and start the build process.

 ```
 # git push catalyze master